North Sydney Girls High School

 North Sydney Girls' High School (abbreviated as NSGHS, more commonly known as NSG) is a government-funded single-sex academically selective secondary day school for girls, located in Crows Nest, in Sydney, New South Wales, Australia.

 Established in 1914, the school caters for approximately 910 students from Year 7 to Year 12.
 Admission to the school is based entirely on academic results through the Selective High Schools Test undertaken by students in Year 6.

+In 2023, North Sydney Girls was ranked fourth among all high schools in Sydney.

 In 2001, The Sun-Herald ranked North Sydney Girls High School first in Australia's top ten girls' schools, based on the number of its alumnae mentioned in the Who's Who in Australia.
-In 2022, North Sydney Girls High School ranked as the fourth high school in the state, based on the percentage of exams sat that achieved a Distinguished Achievers (DA)..
+In 2022, North Sydney Girls High School ranked as the fourth high school in the state, based on the percentage of exams sat that achieved a Distinguished Achievers (DA).

 History

 North Sydney Girls' High School was officially founded in 1914 with an enrolment of 194 students.
-The school was originally located on the corner of Hazelbank Road and the Pacific Highway (where Cammeraygal High School is now situated).
+The school was originally located on the corner of Hazelbank Road and the Pacific Highway, where Cammeraygal High School's junior campus is now situated.
 By the 1980s, it was felt that the site could no longer meet the needs of the school, and years of intense lobbying for improved facilities followed.
-When the New South Wales Government decided to close Crows Nest Boys High School, the facility was transferred to North Sydney Girls.
-In December 1993, North Sydney Girls High officially moved to its current location, following a $6 million building and renovations project.
+After the Government of New South Wales decided to close Crows Nest Boys High School, the site was earmarked for North Sydney Girls High with the move to its current location, following a $6 million building and renovations project occurring in December 1993.